luckymarmot/API-Flow/README.md

 # API Flow

-A flow written in ES6 using Immutable to convert between API description formats (Swagger, etc.) and other programs such as cURL command lines.
+A library written in ES6 using [Immutable.js](https://facebook.github.io/immutable-js/docs/) to convert between API description formats (including Swagger and RAML) and applications (including Paw and Postman).

 ## What formats are supported and what will be in the future